No charges filed in no-knock warrant killing of Amir Locke

 The video shows an officer kicking a sectional sofa, and Locke is seen wrapped in a comforter, holding a pistol.
 Three shots are heard and the video ends.

-Locke’s parents have said it appeared to them that their son was startled awake and his mother, Karen Wells, called his death “an execution.”
+“Because if it can happen to Amir, it can happen to Breonna Taylor, it could happen to your children, too," Crump said.

+Ellison would not confirm statements by Locke’s family and Crump that he had a permit to carry a gun.
+He said it “wasn’t relevant” to his and Freeman's analysis and didn’t impact their decision, given that Locke was in a home and legally possessed the gun because he wasn’t legally barred from having one.

-Police have said Locke was not named in the search warrant.
-His 17-year-old cousin, Mekhi Camden Speed, was named and has been charged with two counts of second-degree murder in Elder's killing.
+Although Locke was not named in the warrant, his 17-year-old cousin, Mekhi Camden Speed, was named and has been charged with two counts of second-degree murder in Elder's killing.

 The search warrants were carried out as part of an investigation into Elder’s death.
 Elder, a 38-year-old father, was found shot and laying in the street in what police believe was an apparent robbery.
 Drugs and money were found in Elder’s SUV, according to court documents.